IECDB AO 2001-07

 TO ALL INTERESTED PERSONS:

-Pursuant to Iowa Code section 68B.32A(11), the Iowa Ethics and Campaign Disclosure Board takes the opportunity to issue its opinion on the issue of individuals using campaign funds for the purpose of paying membership dues to belong to a chamber of commerce.
+Pursuant to Iowa Code section 68B.32A(11), the Iowa Ethics and Campaign Disclosure Board takes the opportunity to issue its opinion on the question of whether a candidate's committee that receives only in-kind contributions is required to open a separate bank account.
 We note at the outset that the Board's jurisdiction is limited to the application of Iowa Code chapters 56 and 68B and rules in Iowa Administrative Code chapter 351.
 Whether some other statutory system, common law theory or agency rule applies to this issue is not covered by this opinion.

 BY DIRECTION AND VOTE OF THE BOARD